phreeza/manuscript_axon_potentials/doc/manuscript.md

-It is interesting to note that a similar dipole-like reversal of polarity as shown here for the barn owl NL has been reported in the chicken NL [@Schwarz1992Can], as well as in the mammalian analog to NL, the medial superior olive [@McLaughlin2010Oscillatory].
+It is interesting to note that a similar dipole-like reversal of polarity as shown here for the barn owl NL has been reported in the chicken NL [@Schwarz1992Can], as well as in the mammalian analog to NL, the medial superior olive (MSO) [@McLaughlin2010Oscillatory].
 The phase reversal in this case was modeled based on the assumption that the postsynaptic NL and
 MSO dendrites with their bipolar morphology generate the dipolar EFP response [@McLaughlin2010Oscillatory; @Goldwyn2014Model].
 However, in the owl this dipolar morphology is largely absent [@carr90], making dendritic sources unlikely.
 This suggests that similar dipolar field potentials in owls and mammals emerge from different physiological substrates.
-Such a convergence might point towards an evolutionary pressure favouring such an EFP structure in coincidence detection systems, and indeed @Goldwyn2016Neuronal have proposed a model in which this extracellular potential enhances the function of coincidence detectors through a form of ephaptic interaction.
+Such a convergence might point towards an evolutionary pressure favouring such an EFP structure in coincidence detection systems, and indeed, @Goldwyn2016Neuronal have proposed a model in which this extracellular potential enhances the function of coincidence detectors through a form of ephaptic interaction.
 Their approach centers on dendrites and is not directly transferable, but it seems possible that a similar mechanism might arise in the